mc-wiki/mcaf-resourcepack/README.md

 ## How to Use

-Check the [latest Release](https://github.com/mc-wiki/mcaf-resourcepack/releases/latest), download the pack you need and install it in your game.
+Check the [Latest Release](https://github.com/mc-wiki/mcaf-resourcepack/releases/latest), download the pack you need and install it in your game.

-In case you don't know how to install a resource pack, please check [this article](https://minecraft.wiki/w/Tutorial:Loading_a_resource_pack).
+In case you don't know how to install a resource pack, please read [this article](https://minecraft.wiki/w/Tutorial:Loading_a_resource_pack).

 Additionally, since resource pack hadn't been available when Minecraft 2.0 was released, currently that version will not be planned for this project.